-- (a) if the appointing officer thinks it appropriate, undertake a background check on the appointee, such background check being relevant to the duties of the position and being in addition to any references obtained under section 41(9) of the Law; - (b) obtain from the appointee (if the appointee is not already a civil servant) a medical certificate from a registered medical doctor indicating that the employee's physical and mental condition is satisfactory for the position; - (c) enter into an employment agreement with the employee which shall contain, a specific remuneration level and other terms and conditions of employment in accordance with the requirements of this Part. - (2) Once the appointment of the staff member has been finalised, the appointing officer shall, within seven days, advise all unsuccessful applicants in writing. - 29.
-Before reappointing a staff member who has reached the end of a fixed-term employment agreement under section 41(10) of the Law, the appointing officer shall apply the following procedures-
+- 28. (1) Before making the appointment, promotion or transfer of a staff member under section 41 of the Law, the appointing officer, shall - (a) if the appointing officer thinks it appropriate, undertake a background check on the appointee, such background check being relevant to the duties of the position and being in addition to any references obtained under section 41(9) of the Law; - (b) obtain from the appointee (if the appointee is not already a civil servant) a medical certificate from a registered medical doctor indicating that the employee's physical and mental condition is satisfactory for the position; - (c) enter into an employment agreement with the employee which shall contain, a specific remuneration level and other terms and conditions of employment in accordance with the requirements of this Part. - (2) Once the appointment of the staff member has been finalised, the appointing officer shall, within seven days, advise all unsuccessful applicants in writing.

-Reappointment of staff at the end of a fixedterm employment agreement
+Reappointment of staff at the end of a fixed-term employment agreement

-- (a) the appointing officer shall consider whether to reappoint the staff member on a fixed-term employment agreement for a further period, taking into account- - (i) the performance of the staff member to date; - (ii) other possible candidates for the position;
+- 29. Before reappointing a staff member who has reached the end of a fixed-term employment agreement under section 41(10) of the Law, the appointing officer shall apply the following procedures - (a) the appointing officer shall consider whether to reappoint the staff member on a fixed-term employment agreement for a further period, taking into account - (i) the performance of the staff member to date; - (ii) other possible candidates for the position; - (iii) the requirement that where two or more persons rank broadly at the same level in terms of qualifications, skills, knowledge and experience, Caymanians shall be given preference; and - (iv) any other factors the appointing officer thinks relevant; and - (b) following discussion with the staff member concerned, the appointing officer may agree either to - (i) reappoint the staff member on a fixed-term employment agreement for a further period, in which case the appointing officer shall agree a new fixed-term employment agreement, a specific remuneration level and other terms and conditions of employment with the reappointed staff member in accordance with the requirements of this Part; or

-- (iii) the requirement that where two or more persons rank broadly at the same level in terms of qualifications, skills, knowledge and experience, Caymanians shall be given preference; and - (iv) any other factors the appointing officer thinks relevant; and - (b) following discussion with the staff member concerned, the appointing officer may agree either to- - (i) reappoint the staff member on a fixed-term employment agreement for a further period, in which case the appointing officer shall agree a new fixed-term employment agreement, a specific remuneration level and other terms and conditions of employment with the reappointed staff member in accordance with the requirements of this Part; or - (ii) declare the position vacant and initiate the appointment of a new staff member under section 41 of the Law.
+(ii) declare the position vacant and initiate the appointment of a new staff member under section 41 of the Law.

-Reappointment of staff who have reached retirement age
+Reappointment of staff who have reached normal retirement age